 Code samples are provided for Node.js, Ruby, and Python which is definitely where Coinbase has an edge over Bitfinex, however, the Coinbase portal concedes some ground by not having interactive documentation.

 Coinbase is also going the extra mile by maintaining a presence on Stackoverflow as well as a dedicated Twitter account for developers.
 This certainly earns them brownie points.

-We did note, however, that the Coinbase Pro API documentation seems to have a couple of important DX elements missing, including code samples and SDKs, which is specially surprising since this platform caters to high value clients.
+We did note, however, that the Coinbase Pro API documentation seems to have a couple of important DX elements missing, including code samples and SDKs, which is especially surprising since this platform caters to high-value clients.

 Adding interactive documentation, code samples and SDKs would definitely elevate the Developer Experience for the Bittrex API to another level.

-Kraken has two separate portals for their REST and Websockets APIs with completely different design and aesthetics which had us double checking the URL to ensure we were on the correct website.
+Kraken has two separate portals for their REST and Websockets APIs with completely different designs and aesthetics which had us double-checking the URL to ensure we were on the correct website.
 Moving past the visual elements, the Websockets documentation seems to be quite well structured, with the REST API documentation lagging slightly behind.

 An official PHP SDK is provided for the REST API but it does not seem to have been updated in a while.
 There are a number of unofficial SDKs featured on the website, however, they are accompanied by a disclaimer that the company is not liable for any losses incurred due to the usage of these libraries, so we are not sure of the usefulness of these community maintained SDKs.